 Welcome to your one-stop shop for all things outdoors.
 GSHCC is dedicated to supporting year-round outdoor experiences; day, weekend and sleep-away programs are made available for girls, troops and families.
 Camp experiences are consistently cited as girls’ favorite memories from their Girl Scout years–we look forward to hosting you at an upcoming experience so you can see why!

 Ready to get started?
-Login to MyGS and use the search to find your outdoor program and secure your spot today.
+Login to MyGS and use the search to find outdoor activity and secure your spot today.

-NEW!
-Our Get Outside! map is an interactive resource made just for you.
+Check out our Get Outside map— is an interactive resource made just for you.
 Click on the icons on the map below to check out local, fun things Girl Scouts can do outside.

 Camping isn’t just for the summer anymore.
 Outdoor experiences provide challenges and enhance leadership skills while exploring nature that inspire girls’ curiosity, discovery and problem solving.
 We offer a variety of weekend events throughout the year for girls, troops, groups and families.